naryl/cl-cooperative/README.md

 User jobs
 ---------

+All of these functions/macros can appear inside cooperative threads.
+In addition, `RUN` can be called from any thread if passed the optional parameter `pool`.

-`RUN (&optional pool) body` - Plan starting a new job in `pool` (the same pool as the current thread by default).
-It will be started when the main thread calls `start-pending-jobs`.
+`RUN (&optional pool) body` - Plan starting a new job in `pool` (the same pool as the current thread's by default).

 `YIELD` - Yield for a bit to allow other jobs to run